 I am an artist and educator currently living in New York where I teach a variety of "new media" courses at The City College.
-My work explores relationships between perception, interpretation, and knowledge.
+My work explores relationships between perception, interpretation, and similarity.

 moc.elgooG is a wireless network and a search engine that displays search results from least popular to most. elgooG was exhibited at the Splatterpool Artspace in Brooklyn, NY as part of the show Sys(x)tem and was created with the Art collective Future Archaeology.